Know Your Closing Costs

 In addition to the down payment, you will pay fees for loan processing and other closing costs.
-These fees must be paid in full, usually with cash, cashier’s check, or wire transfer at the time of the closing unless you are able to include some of them in your financing.
+These fees must be paid in full, usually with a cashier’s check or wire transfer at the time of the closing unless you are able to include some of them in your financing.
 Fees for an appraisal, credit report, home inspection and other services will have been paid before the closing.
-Typically, closing costs will range from 1%–2% of your loan amount.
+Typically, closing costs will range from 3%–5% of your loan amount.
 Fees commonly paid at the closing include:

-- RESPA prohibits real estate professionals from receiving referral fees and kickbacks for services they did not actually perform.
+- Prohibits real estate professionals from receiving referral fees and kickbacks for services they did not actually perform.

-- RESPA requires detailed disclosures that describe settlement costs; escrow account summaries, procedures and practices; and services provided by lenders.
+- Requires detailed disclosures that describe settlement costs, escrow account summaries, procedures and practices, and services provided by lenders.

-- Residential one-to-four unit properties, which are secured with a mortgage.
+- Residential one-to-four unit properties that are secured with a mortgage.

 - The majority of home improvement loans, assumptions, refinances, homes equity loans, and lines of credit are subject to RESPA and are enforced by the Department of Housing and Urban Development (HUD).